Gold, gold, silver! Clareburt leads epic medal haul in the pool

 Joshua Willmer made it a special day for New Zealand in the pool with victory in the men's 100m Breaststroke SB8 final shortly after Clareburt's victory.

-The youngest athlete in the swimming team the 17-year-old left his run late to take victory in the final stretch.
+The youngest athlete in the swimming team, the 17-year-old also left his run late to take victory in the final stretch.

-Tupou Neiufi also won silver in the women's 100m Backstroke S8 final with world champion Alice Tai taking the gold.
+Tupou Neiufi meanwhile won silver in the women's 100m Backstroke S8 final with world champion Alice Tai taking the gold.

 There could be more to come with Helena Gasson qualifying for the women's 50m Butterfly final later this morning.